 Office Timeline Gantt Chart Trick Recap

 So those are 6 of my favorite Office Timeline+ formatting tricks.
 I have a lot more, but for the sake of this blog post (16 pages long!), that’s a heck of a good start.

 Again, the beauty of the Office Timeline+ add-in, is that it stores all of your information within the graphic itself, allowing you to quickly apply macro level formatting adjustments to the pieces of your graphic, without having to jump through a bunch of manual hoops to get the job done.

 The graphic gets our Speed Training Stamp of Approval, as it gets PowerPoint to do a lot of the heavy lifting for us!

-It’s never a good use of your time.
+It’s never an effective use of your time.

 To learn more about our PowerPoint training courses and other helpful resources, visit us here.